 Applicants will also be required to successfully complete a local background check and a live scan background check, which is an inkless fingerprint process that checks the Department of Justice and the FBI databases at no cost to the applicant.
 Click on the link to see the Background Investigation Form.

-For more information about the court's Temporary Judge Program, please contact Amber Scott at
+For more information about the court's Temporary Judge Program, please contact the administrator at